ipaleka/algorand-contracts-testing/media/blog-post.md

     )
 ```

-We use template's instance method `get_split_funds_transaction` in order to create a grouped transactions based on provided amount:
+We use template's instance method `get_split_funds_transaction` in order to create a list of two transactions based on provided amount:

 ```python
 def _create_grouped_transactions(split_contract, amount):